eviatejs/eviate/dev/base.md

 app.register(router);
 ```

-The root router created when making a Blurr app is as so - `new Router('root')`.
+The root router created when making a Eviate app is as so - `new Router('root')`.

 No URL prefixes or colliding names.
 Also, note that, router is going to be used for routing, the root router URLs can be accessed by `app.url_for('my-route')`, and others as, `app.url_for('router-name.my-route')`.